judkowitz/service-catalog/docs/v1/user-story.md

 ## 7. Buy access to a type from the marketplace
 ## 8. Bind a kubernetes service to a service outside kubernetes
-Those tech support people are expecting something a with a bit more enterprise capability.
+Those tech support people are expecting something with a bit more enterprise capability.
 They want the app to persist information about chat logs and are are very concerned about the times we’ve lost it and brought it back empty.
 This app was just supposed to be for fun; I was not thinking about customer satisfaction audits.
 If I could bring in a well managed database without hiring a DBA, life would be great.
 A friend of mine works at a database company that sells and manages databases on the public cloud that we use.
 She told me that if I was using Kubernetes or Cloud Foundry, this was trivial to solve.
 They implemented the exact same service broker model I had to implement.
-I just needed to buy their database from some store and with one API call they will deploy a managed database instance to the same cloud as my chat app and with a second API I can bind my app to it.
+I just needed to buy their database from some store and with one API call they will deploy a managed database instance to the same cloud as my chat app and with a second API call I can bind my app to it.
 I need to get permission to pay for the it, but given the support team’s urgency around audits, that should not be hard.

 ## 9. Quickly triage problems in a highly composed microservice based application
 Everything was going well and all of the sudden things stopped working for the folks in customer support.
 I needed to find